nmcostello/terraform_website/README.md

 ## How to use
 #### Prerequisites
-- Github Actions
 - Github Account
 - AWS Account
+- A registered doamin
 - If you want to run this locally you will also need:
   - AWS CLI
   - Terraform CLI